DaveCaulfield/liquid-boards/README.md

 ![landing page1](README/assets/features/landing_page.jpg)

-- The landing page contains a hero image of a person skatboarding at sunset.
+- The landing page contains a hero image of a person skateboarding at sunset.
-- The image is warm, inviting and inspiriing to the target audience.
+- The image is warm, positive and inspiring to the target audience.
 - The main colour in the image is a warm sunset orange, this colour is contrasted with the shadowy silhouette of palm trees and people.
 - The hero image is also framed with a black background navbar and footer.
-- A call to action "shop now" button is styled with a black background and the same warm sunset orange color for test and shadow effect.
+- A call to action "shop now" button is styled with a black background and same warm sunset orange color used for the text and shadow effect.
 - The shop now button brings the user into the sites online shop.
-- The coloring and style effects of the landing page are continued throughout the site giving the user a consistent and intuitive user experience.
+- The colouring and style effects of the landing page are continued throughout the site giving the user a consistent and intuitive user experience.
 - The landing page is responsive for mobile devices.